 VHL utilises financial reinsurance ("FinRe") to offset the impact of new business strain on its IFRS profits.
 Under Solvency II, the impact of FinRe treaties are disregarded, and the full value of new business strain is recognised as incurred.
+As a result of the adoption of IFRS 17 at 1 July 2023, all of the financial reinsurance treaties were cancelled with effect from 1 July 2023 (see Section A.4.1).
 VHL's assets are prudently invested taking into account the short-term nature of its business and obligations.
-The assets are primarily invested in collective investment undertakings (highly liquid short-term money market funds), cash and deposits held with major UK banks and investment grade corporate and government bonds.
+The assets are primarily invested in collective investment undertakings (highly liquid short-term money market funds), short-term deposits, cash and deposits held with major UK banks and investment grade corporate and government bonds.

-In the year to 30 June 2022 on an IFRS basis VLL produced a pre-tax profit of £110.3m (2021: £43.5m profit).
+In the year to 30 June 2023 on an IFRS basis VLL produced a pre-tax profit of £24.5m (2022: £110.3m profit).